Course options

 -

-Ancient medicine was a highly developed discipline, which had a holistic view of the patient, their life-style, occupation and diet.
-Key to mental and physical health was a perfect balance of four humours in the human body, which corresponded to the four qualities of hot, cold, wet and dry found in food, drink and the environment.
-This module provides an introduction to the development of ancient medicine from Hippocrates to Galen, and its reception and development in the Medieval and Islamic world.
+Ancient medicine was a very highly developed discipline, which had a holistic view of the patient, their lifestyle, occupation and diet.
+Key to health was a perfect balance of four humours in the human body, which corresponded to the four qualities of hot, cold, wet and dry found in food, drink and the environment.
+Mental and physical health problems were thought to be an imbalance in these humours or qualities - our phrase “common cold” is, for instance, a remnant of this theory.
+This module introduces the development of ancient medicine from Hippocrates to Galen, and its reception and development in the medieval and Islamic worlds.
+It also covers topics that are still being debated today, for instance FGM and gender reassignment surgery.
+A particular highlight is the session on illuminated herbals.
+The module also includes an employability session, in which we explore the job market in the field of medical humanities and other associated disciplines, and also potential postgraduate opportunities and funding.

 -